What Should You Do Before Listing Your House?

 Why do so many buyers want to live in Alameda Portland?
 From ridge-top views and beautiful historic homes to the famous Alameda Bike Bus and strong community feel, here’s why this Northeast Portland neighborhood keeps ending up at the top of buyers’ lists.

-There are certain Portland neighborhoods buyers ask about over and over again, and Alameda is always near the top of the list.
+There are certain Portland neighborhoods that people ask about over and over again, and Alameda is always at the top of that list.

 • Mt.
 Hood views